Here’s the truth: there’s no standardized list of project manager roles and responsibilities.

 The truth is, there is only YOU who is intentionally biased to solve problems.
 You can’t delegate it to others.

 You will have to correct the mistakes of others and more often than not you will be accountable for them.

 Moreover, you must be proactive, and you need to deal with problems before they appear.

 It is a necessity.
-All in all, you want to be a leader for your team, not only the manager.
+All in all, you want to be a leader for your team, not only the administrator.